 Learn how much your programme will cost and any additional fees you will need to pay as part of your programme.
 You can also find out how to pay your deposit.

 The International Study Centre and the University both offer scholarships for exceptional students.
 Learn about how to qualify here.

 Find out what you need to know about starting on campus, blended learning and preparing to travel.

-If you are unable to join us on campus for the start of your programme, you can start virtually and join us in the UK at a later date, or study your whole programme online from home*.
+If you are unable to join us on campus for the start of your programme, you can start online and join us in the UK at a later date, or study your whole programme online from home*.